Multiplexing: Digital broadcasting

-In digital television systems, several variable bit-rate data streams are multiplexed together to a fixed bit rate transport stream by means of statistical multiplexing.
+In digital television systems, several variable bit-rate data streams are multiplexed together to a fixed bit-rate transport stream by means of statistical multiplexing.
 This makes it possible to transfer several video and audio channels simultaneously over the same frequency channel, together with various services.
-This may involve several standard-definition television (SDTV) programmes (particularly on DVB-T, DVB-S2, ISDB and ATSC-C), or one HDTV, possibly with a single SDTV companion channel over one 6 to 8 MHz-wide TV channel.
+This may involve several standard-definition television (SDTV) programs (particularly on DVB-T, DVB-S2, ISDB and ATSC-C), or one HDTV, possibly with a single SDTV companion channel over one 6 to 8 MHz-wide TV channel.
 The device that accomplishes this is called a statistical multiplexer.
 In several of these systems, the multiplexing results in an MPEG transport stream.
 The newer DVB standards DVB-S2 and DVB-T2 has the capacity to carry several HDTV channels in one multiplex.

 In digital radio, a multiplex (also known as an ensemble) is a number of radio stations that are grouped together.
 A multiplex is a stream of digital information that includes audio and other data.

 On communications satellites which carry broadcast television networks and radio networks, this is known as multiple channel per carrier or MCPC.
 Where multiplexing is not practical (such as where there are different sources using a single transponder), single channel per carrier mode is used.